Wednesday 2 July 2014

 the female's legs had grasped them during copulation

-Mindful of the time passing and the necessity to set off for home before the mayhem of rush hour on the Motorways commenced I retreated back down the path.
+Mindful of the time passing and the necessity to set off for home before the mayhem of rush hour on the motorways commenced I retreated back down the path.
 Moorhens and their young families footled in the reeds and a Lesser Whitethroat rattled its cadenza of notes from a blackthorn.
 I reflected at the irony of all the natural vegetative lushness of the canal banks just feet from the sterility of grass mown to within an inch of its life that was the golf course.
 I came to a patch of dead vegetation by the path.
 A dark dragonfly flew up and then settled again.
-This time it proved to be a female Scarce Chaser, an old one as it had lost its yellow body colour which was now a plumbeous brown, and very tattered wings testified to an already tenuous existence in its short life.
+This time it proved to be a female Scarce Chaser, an old one as it had lost its yellow body colour which was now a plumbeous brown, and very tattered wings testified to an already tempestuous existence in its short life.
 No matter it was a good find.
 Behind me, amongst the lilies a female Emperor Dragonfly was ovipositing eggs into the still water, her long tubular body bent over to deposit the eggs.
 Another three male Scarce Chasers, strikingly pale blue in the strong light flew out of some reeds together and disappeared just as quickly.

 Old female Scarce Chaser with brown body and tattered wings